No. 13 Louisville crushes Pittsburgh 106-51

+Two weeks later, the rematch was equally compelling.
+For entirely different reasons.

+Dominant from the opening tip, the Cardinals shut down Artis and the rest of the Panthers in a 106-51 hammering on Tuesday night that set records and provided a stark contrast of teams sprinting in opposite directions.
-PITTSBURGH (AP) -- Donovan Mitchell scored a career-high 29 points, Anas Mahmoud added 14 while making all seven of his shots and No. 13 Louisville overwhelmed Pittsburgh 106-51 on Tuesday night.

-The Cardinals (17-4, 5-3 Atlantic Coast Conference) rebounded from a close loss at No. 10 Florida State on Saturday by handing the reeling Panthers the second-worst loss in the program's 111-year history.
+Louisville (17-4, 5-3 Atlantic Coast Conference) seems to have steadied itself despite missing guard Quentin Snider, who remains out with a strained hip flexor.
+Donovan Mitchell scored a career-high 29 points for the Cardinals and Anas Mahmoud added 14 while making all seven of his shots as Louisville emphatically bounced back from a tough loss on the road at then-No. 10 Florida State on Saturday by handing Pitt the second-worst loss in the program's history.

-Louisville held Pitt (12-8, 1-6) to 25 percent shooting (13 of 51) and never let the Panthers in the game.
+Standing on the sideline watching, even Louisville coach Rick Pitino wasn't sure how to process it.

+''Is this the biggest shock, the way we're moving and shooting?''
+Pitino said when asked what it was like to watch his team's 10th straight win against the Panthers. ''We just played a great game.''

 Pitt went without a basket for more than 12 minutes during the first half as the Cardinals built a 37-13 lead and kept pouring it on.
+Artis finished with a season-low nine points (13 below his average) on 3-of-11 shooting.

 Michael Young led Pitt with 12 points but the Panthers showed little life despite having a week to prepare.
 Coach Kevin Stallings didn't stick around to watch the carnage.
-Stallings was ejected with just under 15 minutes to go after arguing with officials.
+The longtime Vanderbilt coach in the middle of a difficult first season at Pitt was ejected with just under 15 minutes to go after arguing with officials.

-The Cardinals fought gamely while falling on the road against the Seminoles despite missing guard Quentin Snider, who is out with a strained hip flexor.
-They didn't need to work nearly as hard this time around.
-Less than two weeks after surviving a 43-point onslaught from Pitt forward Jamel Artis in an 85-80 victory at home against the Panthers, Louisville kept Artis in check.
-The senior forward was held to nine points on 3-of-11 shooting, his lowest total of the season and 13 points below his season average.

-There were no such offensive issues for the Panthers.
-Louisville's guards had no trouble beating the Panthers off the dribble to work the ball inside to Mahmoud and Deng Adel.
-The Cardinals outscored Pitt in the paint 52-12, outrebounded the Panthers 48-26 and poured it on long after things had been decided.
-Louisville was pressing up 36 points in the second half and didn't slow down even as coach Rick Pitino emptied his bench.
+''It's about as disappointing a performance as I could possibly imagine,'' Stallings said after the Panthers lost for the sixth time in seven games.

-The result was Pitt's worst loss since falling to Westminster College 106-13 in 1905, the year the basketball program started.
-The Panthers suffered their worst loss in the 13-year history of the Petersen Events Center earlier this month when Miami beat them by 26.
-The Cardinals doubled it easily.
+Maybe, though the disappointments are piling up quickly.
+The Panthers suffered their worst loss in the 13-year history of the Petersen Events Center when Miami topped them by 26 on Jan.
+14. The mark stood for just 10 days, though it came nowhere close to a 106-13 defeat to Westminster College in 1906 at the end of the program's inaugural season.

 BIG PICTURE